-- If you don't have any tomato sauce, use 3 Roma tomatoes that have been smoothly blended as a substitute.
+If you don't have any tomato sauce, use 3 Roma tomatoes that have been smoothly blended as a substitute.
 Tomato paste works too using smaller quantities.

-- If you want your picadillo to be spicy, add 1 or 2 very finely chopped serrano chiles when you add the potato and carrots.
+If you want your picadillo to be spicy, add 1 or 2 very finely chopped serrano peppers or jalapeño peppers when you add the potato and carrots.

 Picadillo will keep well refrigerated for 3 day in an airtight storage container.

 It will keep well in the freezer for 3 monthsin an airtight storage container.